tkrause/Observium-Agent/README.md

 `$SVN_USER` (optional) Set to the username provided by Observium when you purchased your Enterprise License.
 Excluding this option from the config will result in using the Community Edition.

 `$SVN_PASS` (optional) Set to the password provided by Observium when you purchased your Enterprise License.
 Excluding this from the config will result in using the Community Edition.

+### FAQ
+1. I'm prompted "Attention!
+Your password for authentication realm:" what do I do?

+You can safely say "no" to allow it to encrypt your SVN password for future use.